Quick Start Instructions

 Install Operating System on x86 nodes (node-hp-x

 ).
-P

 Follow the installation procedure indicated in “OS Installation - X86 (PXE)” and adapt the cloud-init files to your environment.

-PXE server is automatically configured in gateway
+PXE server is automatically deployed in node1

 This file and the corresponding host-variables files containing storage configuration, can be tweak to be adpated to your needs.